-Deshaun Watson faces second criminal complaint as an accuser goes public: ‘I’m not afraid’
+An accuser goes public as Deshaun Watson faces a second criminal complaint

 Asked if he believed the Texans were aware of any allegations against Watson before they came to his attention, Buzbee said: “They certainly knew he was getting massages.
 I’m not suggesting in any way they knew what was going on in these sessions.”

-A few seconds later, however, he added: “At some point, when you have all the resources available to Deshaun Watson and you know he’s going elsewhere with some frequency, you have some obligations to ask some questions.”
+A few seconds later, however, he added, “At some point, when you have all the resources available to Deshaun Watson and you know he’s going elsewhere with some frequency, you have some obligations to ask some questions.”

-The Texans declined to comment on Tuesday.
+The Texans declined to comment Tuesday.
 The NFL has opened its own investigation into Watson’s conduct.

+“The allegations are deeply disturbing and we take these issues very seriously,” the NFL said in a statement through a spokesman.
+“We are continuing to closely monitor all developments in the matter.”

+A few hours after the news conference, Hardin’s firm released a series of emails exchanged between representatives for Watson and Buzbee’s firm in February when the sides discussed a possible settlement of Solis’s claims for $100,000, which Hardin’s firm characterized as “hush money.”

+“We made a legit demand.
+You rejected it.
+We won’t be making another or bid against ourselves,” Buzbee wrote.
+“We also won’t be having an extended dialogue about why you think your client did nothing wrong or how you want this to be a “learning” experience for your “high profile athlete,” as you refer to him.
+This is Houston, Texas.
+Perhaps you should find him a lawyer here so you can apprise both you and your client of the landscape here and who you are dealing with.”

-Mark Maske contributed reporting.
+Mark Maske contributed to this report.